21 comments

 If you’re looking to give a one of a kind, totally unique gift to the friend on your list who loves things that are a little …eccentric, then these are pretty much guaranteed to satisfy.
 Check out Franken Toys on Etsy.

-21 Responses to “Neat Christmas Gift Ideas: Franken Toys”
+21 responses to “Neat Christmas Gift Ideas: Franken Toys”

-1. coupondiva
+1. coupondiva says:

 These things are hideous!
 You would have to be insane to pay $1 for these, let alone the prices she’s charging.
 Weird!!!